Goro Akechi is halfway out of class and glancing down at his phone to check for messages when he sees it. The calling card is his lock screen.

 Kurusu looks flatly at the screen.
 “I didn’t take you for a big baseball fan.”

 He’s not.
 The sound of it, the gentle predictable patter, makes him feel less like he’s trapped alone with his worst enemy.
 Second worst.
 Although maybe Kurusu surviving his own murder has shifted the rankings a bit.
-“Yeah, well.
+“Yes, well.
 Go Swallows, right?”
 It’s good to know he can still lie, at least, but he can’t seem to harness the right tone anymore.
 His voice sounds like it’s on the verge of cracking.

 “Sure,” says Kurusu, sounding deeply doubtful.